 We reserve the right to change the reset feature at any time and without prior notice to you.
 We also reserve the right to cancel this feature at any time.
 We will provide notice to you 60 days prior to the cancellation of this feature.

-The death benefit guarantee is reset automatically commencing on the third Class Plus anniversary date and every third Class Plus anniversary date thereafter prior to:
+The death benefit guarantee is reset automatically commencing on the third Class Plus anniversary date and every third Class Plus anniversary date thereafter prior to the annuitant's 80th birthday.